HL7/davinci-crd/input/pagecontent/hooks.md

 Response types are listed from least sophisticated to most sophisticated - and potentially more useful/powerful.
 As a rule, the more a card can automate manual processes and the more context-specific the behavior is, the more useful the decision support will be to the clinician and the more likely it will be used.

 Notes:
 * CRD Clients will provide resources, such as MedicationRequest, in the CDS Hook request context object.
 These resources might be temporary in the context in which the CDS Hook is triggered, such as when a proposed medication order is being reviewed.
-In this case, the CDS Client must maintain a stable identifier for these temporary resources in order to allow CRD responses to refer to them in CDS Hook Actions.
+In this case, the CDS Client must maintain a stable identifier for these temporary resources to allow CRD responses to refer to them in CDS Hook Actions.

 * Hook responses will frequently contain multiple cards and those cards might draw from a variety of response types.
 For example, providing links, textual guidance as well as suggestions for alternative orders.